 Locate the right Hamster for your family.
-Visit us in Santa Cruz, California, to pick out your new pet today.
+Request an appointment to visit us in Santa Cruz, California, to pick out your new pet today.

-Prices are retail and 8.5% sales tax will be added.
+Prices are retail and 9% sales tax will be added.
 Contact us for wholesale pricing.
-Free pet store delivery with minimum of 20 animals.
 No shipping.
 Also, consider adoption, we sometimes have retired breeders and rescued animals to rehome.
 Adoptions are half price.

-Delivery: Store delivery is available within the San Francisco Bay Area with a 10 animal minimum.
+Delivery: Wholesale Retail Store delivery is available for $5.00 within the San Francisco Bay Area with a 10 animal minimum.
+Free for 20 or more animals

 Currently Available Hamsters